matthewkelley22/making-uno-help/sections/pre-build.md

 You need something to hold what you're soldering, otherwise you'll burn yourself.
 The soldering iron will be heating up to over 400 degrees Fahrenheit and your job is to heat up the joint being soldered to the same temperature.

+- Eye Protection

+If solder gets in your eye you're going to lose it.

-## Bare-bones
+## Barebones

-This section's equipment is mostly upgrades to the Absolute Minimum section.
+This section's equipment is either upgrades or additions to the items in the soldering kit.
+You don't need to get everything in this section or any section below this, just get what you think will be the most use to you.

 - Pinecil Soldering Iron or SainSmart TS101 Soldering Iron

-You can power these soldering irons with a USB-C laptop charger, so you get to use them further from the wall.
+You can power these soldering irons with a USB-C laptop charger, so you get to use them farther from the wall and switch soldering tips while still hot.
 They should also heat up faster than the soldering iron from the kit.

+- Soldering Mat

+You've got a lot of options (mostly silicone), but I'd suggest going for something with ESD protection.
+You don't want to fry what you're soldering and waste all your time and money.
+This also protects whatever surface you're working on.

 ## Hobbyist

 This is the stuff hobbyists or people with money burning a hole in their pocket should be looking at.

 ### Less Expensive

+This section's equipment is mostly upgrades to the Absolute Minimum  and Barebones sections.

 ### More Expensive